pelayoarbues/pelayoarbues.github.io/content/literature-notes/Articles/How Airbnb Measures Listing Lifetime Value.md

   ![](https://miro.medium.com/v2/resize:fit:700/1*vNQ0046lY7rfWrHIJK6Oww.png)
   **Table 2.** **Example of how we update listing lifetime value estimates.**
   In practice, we make daily adjustments to a listing’s expected value based on the listing’s accrued value, updated listing features, and value arrival patterns for similar listings estimated using historical data. ([View Highlight](https://read.readwise.io/read/01jskd183jw4yxeg2t5mmpd67w))
+- Estimating the lifetime value for each listing is important because it helps us serve our community more effectively.
+Use cases include:
+  • Identifying unique listing segments through which new hosts can showcase their hospitality to a large guest audience.
+  • Pinpointing locations where listings have an opportunity to get more bookings, and might benefit from additional demand.
+  • Identifying which internal marketing initiatives bring the most value to our community. ([View Highlight](https://read.readwise.io/read/01jsktvfcyrpvzq7g6jbpxg8kq))